google/app-reporting-pack/README.md

 ./gcp/install.sh
 ```

-If you already have ARP configuration (`app_reporting_pack.yaml`) then you can directly deploy all components via running:
+Or if you already have ARP configuration (`app_reporting_pack.yaml`) then you can directly deploy all components via running:

 ```
 ./gcp/setup.sh deploy_public_index deploy_all start
 ```

+It runs threee tasks ('deploy_public_index', 'deploy_all' and 'start') described below.

 > TIP: when you install via clicking Cloud Run Button basically you run the same `install.sh` but in an automatically created Shell.

-The setup script with 'deploy_all' target does the followings:
+The setup script with 'deploy_all' task does the followings:

 - enable APIs
 - grant required IAM permissions